Mu Hong (Water Margin)

-Mu Hong is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Unrestrained", he ranks 24th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
-He once said the quote: Unity is strength...
-When there is teamwork and collaboration, wonderful things can be achieved.
+Mu Hong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Unrestrained", he ranks 24th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Mu Hong as good-looking with eyebrows that look like silkworms.
-Skilled in martial arts and fearless of dangers, he is nicknamed "Unrestrained".
-Mu Hong has a younger brother Mu Chun, who is nicknamed "Little Unrestrained".
-Wealthy and domineering in Jieyang Town (揭陽鎮; believed to be in present-day Jiujiang, Jiangxi), their home town near Xunyang River, the brothers are feared by the local townsmen.
+The novel describes Mu Hong as a good-looking man with silkworm-like eyebrows.
+Known for his combat skills and extraordinary courage, he is nicknamed "Unrestrained".
+He and his younger brother, "Little Unrestrained" Mu Chun, come from a wealthy family in Jieyang Town (揭陽鎮; believed to be in present-day Jiujiang, Jiangxi) near the Xunyang River, where they are both respected and feared by the local townsfolk.

 Meeting Song Jiang

-When Song Jiang is exiled to Jiangzhou (江州; present-day Jiujiang, Jiangxi) as a mitigated sentence for killing his mistress Yan Poxi, he passes by Jieyang Town and meets Xue Yong, a street performer of martial arts.
-Xue, from out of town, has neglected to go pay respect to the Mu brothers before staging his show.
-Feeling snubbed, the Mu brothers have ordered the locals not to reward him a cent.
-Song Jiang, sympathetic with Xu over his good but unrewarded performance, tips him generously.
-Mu Chun, who is in the crowd watching, rushes forth to beat Song for making his family look bad.
-However, he is floored by Xue Yong.
+When Song Jiang is being escorted into exile to Jiangzhou (江州; present-day Jiujiang, Jiangxi), he passes by Jieyang Town and meets Xue Yong, who is earning a living by entertaining passers-by on the streets with his physical feats and martial arts.
+As he has not paid respect to the Mu brothers before staging his show, the Mu brothers feel offended and have warned the townsfolk not to pay him anything.
+Song Jiang, who is sympathetic towards Xue Yong, tips him generously.
+Mu Chun, who is watching in the crowd, thinks that Song Jiang is trying to challenge his "authority" in the town so he violently confronts the latter.
+However, Xue Yong comes to Song Jiang's aid and easily beats Mu Chun.